Damage to Company Property Policy Sample

 Company equipment is often provided to employees in order for them to efficiently complete their job.
 Examples of such equipment can include but are not limited to: cars, laptops, and cellphones.
 But, accidents can happen and company equipment can become damaged.
 This can result in costs associated with replacing the equipment as well as employee downtime while replacing such equipment.

 If you need help finding a damage to company property policy sample, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.